 Track position-1 rate alongside mention count and citation count.
 Position 1 captures disproportionate buyer attention in AI responses.
 Compare your position data against your direct competitor's, not just your own absolute numbers.
 A brand with 16 mentions and zero position-1 placements is in a fundamentally different situation than a brand with 16 mentions and 14 position-1 placements.

-Does having more citations help you reach position 1?
+Does having more citations help a brand reach position 1?

 Not necessarily.
 Netlify had 6 citations in Wave 1, matching Vercel exactly, and still held zero position-1 placements.
 Citation count reflects whether AI engines link to your domain.
 Position 1 reflects whether they recommend your brand first.
-These are driven by different signals: citation count correlates with having linkable content (documentation, pricing pages), while position 1 appears to correlate with perceived category authority and community reputation.
+These appear to be driven by different signals: citation count correlates with having linkable content (documentation, pricing pages), while position 1 correlates with perceived category authority and community reputation.

 How long does it take for AI search positions to change?